Alfresco/alfresco-content-app/docs/README.md

 ![](images/doclist.png)

-The application has six different Document List views which share commonalities between each view and subtle differences depending on the content being loaded which are explained below.
+The application has seven different Document List views which share commonalities between each view and subtle differences depending on the content being loaded which are explained below.

 #### Personal Files